-In order to facilitate development of research among Clinician Educators in the division, we now fund up to nine $5,000 grants per year.
-Application cycles happen three times a year – in the spring, summer and fall quarters.
+In order to facilitate development of research among Clinician Educators in the division, we now fund a number of $5,000 grants per year.
+Application cycles happen twice a year – in the spring and fall quarters.
 These awards are used to fund pilot research work by faculty looking to develop their research skills and background.
 Applications for Seed Grants are reviewed and awarded by the faculty leaders of the Evaluation Sciences Unit (ESU).
 To get started, email Robert Kato, Research Administrator, at firstname.lastname@example.org.

 - Complete the pre-application form by it's listed deadline.